-Conditional Use are uses that are permitted if certain criteria are met.
+- a) Conditional Use are uses that are permitted if certain criteria are met.
 The CUP analysis shows that the criteria for a conditional flood plain permit are met.
-If the Planning Commission or City Council believe there is some risk that is unaddressed, conditions addressing that risk should be put in place rather than denying the permit.
+If the City Council believe there is some risk that is unaddressed, conditions addressing that risk should be put in place rather than denying the permit. - b) Council could remove from the consent agenda for further discussion or clarification of the requested action.